SFU-HiAccel/BitBlender/README.md

 See `BitBlender-Multistream-Architecture.png` for an architecture diagram.

+See `BitBlender_FPL2024_presentation.pptx` for the FPL 2024 presentation slides, which summarizes our paper.

 ## System Requirements

 BitBlender has been tested extensively on an Alveo U280 FPGA, built using [TAPA](https://github.com/UCLA-VAST/tapa), version 0.0.20221113.1.